Richard P. Feynman

 - a paper approved for publication in a refereed journal

 In addition, each submission or nomination must include a one-page summary of the work and its relevance to the goal of molecular nanotechnology and/or molecular manufacturing.
 [If the journal article submitted has multiple authors, the applicant’s (nominee’s) role in the research must be stated.]
 Summaries may be up to 400 words in length.

-Submissions should be mailed to the Foresight Institute at the postal address below, to arrive by September 4, 1998.
-One copy of the paper or thesis and five copies of the one-page summary are required.
+Submissions should be mailed to the Foresight Institute at the postal address below, to arrive by July 31, 2000.
+One copy of the paper or thesis and one copy of the one-page summary are required.
 The summary must include the applicant’s address, telephone, and (if possible) fax number and email address.
 In the case of nominations, contact information should be included for both nominator and nominee.
 Finalists may be contacted for additional information.
 The prizewinner must be present at the conference to accept the prize.

-Applications may also be based upon more than one research paper, in which case copies of each paper should be submitted.
+Applications may also be based upon more than one research paper, up to a maximum of five papers, in which case a copy of each paper should be submitted.

-Applications will also be accepted on behalf of a group of collaborating workers.
+Individual submissions are preferred, but teams of up to three will be considered.
 Team members may not be changed after the submission deadline.